North Carolina Layoffs — February 2019

 | RADGroup | Raleigh | 1 | Closure |

-Leading the list was Concentrix at its Raleigh facility, reporting 173 affected workers.
+The largest notice was filed by Concentrix at its Raleigh facility, reporting 173 affected workers.
 RADGroup followed with 73 workers.

 Trend & Outlook

-The filings reflect a mixed picture for North Carolina's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for North Carolina's labor market, with activity diverging between monthly and annual comparisons.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by North Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all North Carolina WARN notices, browse layoffs by state, or download the full dataset.